-YUI Compressor is a tool for minifying CSS code.
-Minification or compression means removing all unnecessary characters, such as spaces, new lines, comments without changing the functionality of the source code.
+Minification or compression means removing all unnecessary characters, such as spaces, new lines, comments, without changing the functionality of the source code.
 During development and debugging, these characters make code easier to read.
-At the production stage they only increase the size of code to be transferred.
+At the production stage, they only increase the size of code to be transferred.

 In the Settings/Preferences dialog (Ctrl+Alt+S), click File Watchers under Tools.
 The File Watchers page that opens shows the list of already configured File Watchers.

-Click the or press Alt+Insert and choose the YUI Compressor CSS predefined template from the list.
+Click or press Alt+Insert and select the CSSO CSS Optimizer predefined template from the list.

-In the Program text box, specify the path to the
+In the Program text box, specify the location of the

-yuicompressor-<version>.jarfile.
-If you installed the tool through the Node Package Manager, RubyMine locates the required file itself and fills in the field automatically.
-Otherwise, type the path manually or click and choose the file location in the dialog box that opens.
+cssoalias Otherwise, type the path manually or click and select the file location in the dialog that opens.